remy-abergel/linear-superres/matlab/README.md

-  The modules [`compute_blockmatrix`](src/compute_blockmatrix.m) and [`leastsquares_superres`](src/leastsquares_superres.m) come with an optional `weight` input that slighlty generalizes the corresponding pseudocodes (Algorithm 1 and Algorithm 2) described in the companion article.
+  The modules [`compute_blockmatrix`](src/compute_blockmatrix.m) and [`leastsquares_superres`](src/leastsquares_superres.m) come with an optional `weight` input that slighlty generalizes the corresponding pseudocodes algorithms described in the companion article (Algorithm 1 and Algorithm 2).
 This optional input is used inside the [`irls`](src/irls.m) module (see the explanations in Section 6 of the companion paper).

 ## Examples (reproduce several experiments of the companion article)
 ### Simulate realistic low-resolution sequences